KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

 tags: ["ios"]
 ---

+UPDATE Oct 2019: 2FA breaks things :(

 How many times have you been working on a cross platform app and been ready to submit to the app stores, but then the Apple store needs a .csr that you should “use a Mac” to generate?

 When I google this, I got lots of complicated methods using IIS to request certificates through a quite frankly terrible UI/UX, and most of the guides glossed over how to actually get that .p12 at the end you needed.

 <!--more-->

+UPDATE: 2FA breaks the automated links with the AppStore, making things quite painful indeed.
+While this is all still correct, you may still need a Mac to help if you have 2FA on the Apple Id.
+Details at the end.

 I’m sure some of those guides work, but I was sure it had to be easier than that.
 I found [this post](http://www.iandevlin.com/blog/2012/11/phonegap/building-an-ios-signing-key-for-phonegap-in-windows/) which does it all in four commands…A colleague pointed out that it’s from 2012 and is still relevant, but it works.